Child Custody

 In joint legal custody, both parents have the right to make decisions about the child's upbringing, including education, healthcare, and religious upbringing.
 Joint physical custody, on the other hand, means that the child spends significant time living with both parents.

 It's important to understand the nuances of joint custody and how it may apply to your specific situation.
-Our experienced San Diego child custody lawyers can provide guidance and legal representation to help you navigate the complexities of joint custody and work towards a custody arrangement that serves the best interests of your child.
+Our experienced San Diego child custody lawyers can provide guidance and legal representation to help you navigate the complexities of joint custody and work toward a custody arrangement that serves the best interests of your child.

 You must fill out the necessary child custody forms that are required for all California courts (found here) and pay a filing fee.
 All child custody cases must be filed with the San Diego County Superior Court.
 Depending on which part of San Diego County you live in, there are four courthouse location options: San Diego, El Cajon, Vista, and Chula Vista.
 There can be numerous complicated questions and processes when filing for child custody in San Diego County.